Bankruptcy And Creditor Relief Solutions In Dutchess County And The Hudson Valley

 - You Can Discharge Income Taxes in Bankruptcy

 Still have questions?
 Our bankruptcy lawyers are here to help!
 Call today to discuss your situation in a FREE consultation.

 Generally, all unsecured debts are discharged in Chapter 7 bankruptcy.
 Unsecured debts are any debts incurred by the debtor without a security interest.

 Examples of unsecured debts include:

 - Student loan debts

 The goal of Chapter 7 is to give the honest debtor a “fresh start” by eliminating dischargeable debts and giving the debtor an opportunity to continue to be productive members of society.
 Chapter 7 debtors are allowed to file a petition every 8 years.

-We are a debt relief agency and we help people file for relief under the bankruptcy code.
-Call our firm at (845) 795-3326 if you need assistance in Dutchess County.
+We are a debt relief agency and we help people file for relief under the Bankruptcy Code.
+Call our bankruptcy law firm at 845-846-8262 if you need assistance in Dutchess County.